jiayangchen/Fireworks/src/main/webapp/assets/md/2016-10-18-recitation3.md

----
-layout: post
-title: "Recitation 3 Eraser: A Dynamic Data Race Detector for Multithreaded Programs "
+# Recitation 3 Eraser: A Dynamic Data Race Detector for Multithreaded Programs

-subtitle: "论文阅读笔记 | Notes when reading papers"
+## 论文阅读笔记 | Notes when reading papers
-date: 2016-10-18
-author: "ChenJY"
-header-img: "img/recitation.jpg"
-catalog:    true
-tags:
-    - 论文笔记
-    - CSE
----

 >Read the Eraser paper, and think about the following questions as you read the paper:
 >